ioccc-src/winner/2020/ferguson2/README.md

 #### Example run
 </div>

-BTW: There's a much more entertaining (and delicious) challenge or exercise in [recode.html][] (if you're reading this on GitHub check the [recode.html](recode.html) file instead); this involves [chocolate-cake.html][] (if on GitHub, see [here](chocolate-cake.html), though one might need a different kind of exercise after taking up the challenge! :-) These however show the general program as well as how to use the two winning entries of the [Morse code](https://en.wikipedia.org/wiki/Morse_code) that I referred to earlier:
+BTW: There's a much more entertaining way to explore this entry.
+See [recode.html][] for more details.
+There's a secret message that one might like to decipher.
+These however show the general program as well as how to use the two winning entries of the [Morse code](https://en.wikipedia.org/wiki/Morse_code) that I referred to earlier:

 ``` <!---sh-->
     $ ./prog -